sudosilico/sample-diffusion/README.md

 # sample-diffusion

+A Python library and CLI for generating audio samples using Harmonai Dance Diffusion models.

 🚧 This project is early in development.
 Expect breaking changes! 🚧

-This repository contains the python project that runs inference tasks for the [Sample Diffusion web application](https://github.com/sudosilico/sample-diffusion-app).
-It is used to generate audio samples using Harmonai [Dance Diffusion](https://github.com/Harmonai-org/sample-generator) models.

 ## Features